 You must give us at least 28 days written notice to end your tenancy.
 You can do this in writing by completing an End of Tenancy form available at Forth Offices or by clicking here.
 Your husband or wife, your partner or any joint tenant, must also sign to show that they agree the tenancy should be given up.
 Please remember to tell us the date you are moving out and your new address.
 You should also tell us who supplies your gas and electricity.

 What Happens Next?

 We will write to you to confirm the date your tenancy will end and to make arrangements to visit you before you leave.

 You must pay rent up to the end of the 28-day notice period even if you actually move before then.

-The Assistant/Housing Officer and Technical Maintenance Assistant together will make an appointment to visit you before you leave and will be able to answer any questions you may have.
+The Assistant/Housing Services Officer and Property Services Officer together will make an appointment to visit you before you leave and will be able to answer any questions you may have.

 At that visit we will inspect the condition of your home.
 If there are any repairs that are your responsibility, we will ask you to complete these before you leave.
 We will also look at the decoration and if this is not in an acceptable condition, we will ask you to improve it.

 You must leave your home in a good state of repair and decoration and leave your garden tidy.
 You must remove all items from your home or we will charge the costs of clearing it for you.